Mixing Performance Prediction of Detergent Mixing Process Based on the Discrete Element Method and Machine Learning (2)

 After validating the DEM model with experimental results, it was used to analyse the mixing quality as a function of mass fraction components and mixing time.
 To assess the homogeneity of the powder multicomponent mixture, a mixing index based on the pooled variance of the whole system according to the study developed in [25] was used, whose criteria is expressed in the following equation:

-where M is the mixing index, σ2 is the unbiased sample variance of the concentration in a multicomponent mixture, detergent powder is the variance for multicomponent mixtures in the completely mixed state, and mixing performance is the variance for multicomponent mixtures in the completely segregated state.
+where M is the mixing index, σ2 is the unbiased sample variance of the concentration in a multicomponent mixture, is the variance for multicomponent mixtures in the completely mixed state, and is the variance for multicomponent mixtures in the completely segregated state.
 All these variances are calculated by DEM simulation for a defined input dataset.
 The M index can take values between 0, completely segregated, and 1, completely mixed.

 Every design point was simulated using the DEM model for a total mixing time of 60 s.
 The evolution of the mixture in the cup from the initial to the final instant of the process for the first design point is shown in Figure 8, where each represented instant matches with the end of a cycle of the mixer.
 A uniform mixing of particles is observed at 60 s from a visual point of view.